w-arroyo/LookMomICanFly/README.md

 ## Project Overview

 "LOOK MOM I CAN FLY" is a full-stack e-commerce platform built to showcase advanced programming skills, particularly in backend development.
-This project emulates the mechanics of a real-time resale marketplace, enabling users to buy and sell high-demand products such as sneakers and streetwear.
+This project emulates the mechanics of a real-time resale marketplace, enabling users to buy and sell hype products such as sneakers and streetwear.

 ## Backend